bgiesing/brandongiesing.com/content/post/twit-2017-thoughts.md

 ---

 Back in 2016, the changes sounded great and ended up being great.
-This time, I'm comflicted.
+This time, I'm conflicted.
 The changes don't sound too terrible but they also sound like mostly a step back in my humble opinion.
 I can tell you guys are greatly trying to improve and sometimes changes that sound bad might be good.
 For now, I'll give you guys the benefit of the doubt and try them out but I might not end up not liking them.

 Sincerely, Brandon Giesing